 For all the power you stand to gain by using Twitter for your business, not having a professional, up-to-date profile can be a major turn-off to prospective followers.

-So one of the first steps on the road to amassing tons of followers is to make sure your Twitter profile rocks.
+So one of the first steps I’ll teach you about how to get followers on Twitter is to make sure your Twitter profile rocks.

 Your profile picture is the centerpiece of your Twitter profile.

 It’s the part of your Twitter profile people probably notice and look at first.